Daily Bots makes it easy to build function calling (also known as ‘tool calling’) into your app.

 Understanding function calling

 It’s helpful to start with an understanding of what function calling is.
-OpenAI, Anthropic, and Llama 3.1 all have good documentation on the topic, but here’s a quick overview.
+OpenAI, Anthropic, Gemini, Grok, and Llama 3.1 all have good documentation on the topic, but here’s a quick overview.

 Say you want to give your bot the ability to tell your users about the current weather.
 That information obviously can’t be trained into the LLM, so you’ll need to get it directly from a weather API.
 But you can actually use the LLM to help you with this.
 The workflow looks like this: